-- An active school council that adheres to democratic principles. - Democracy discussions allow all pupils to participate in student voice. - Opportunities to vote provided as appropriate for each year group and as whole school questions focused on the way the school day is organised. - Promotion of democracy throughout the curriculum where appropriate. - Values based assemblies.
+- An active school council that adheres to democratic principles. - Class council meetings allowing all pupils to participate in student voice. - Opportunities to vote provided as appropriate for each year group and as whole school questions focused on the way the school day is organised. - Promotion of democracy throughout the curriculum where appropriate. - Values based assemblies